-To receive a Yukon College Multimedia Communication certificate a student must:
+To receive a Multimedia Communication Certificate a student must:

-- Students must pass all courses as outlined below in order to graduate - Obtain an average mark of 60% on all courses (cumulative GPA of 2.0 or C average across all courses) - \Meet Yukon University First Nations core competency
+- Pass all courses as outlined below, - Obtain an average mark of 60% on all courses (cumulative GPA of 2.0 or C average across all courses), and - Meet Yukon University First Nations core competency

-\Yukon University requires all students to achieve core competency in knowledge of Yukon First Nations.
+Yukon University requires all students to achieve core competency in knowledge of Yukon First Nations.
 Completing the free online workshop First Nations 101 is one way to meet this requirement.